JoeyStanley/real/cv.md

 ### Poster Presentations

 William A. Kretzschmar, Jr., Margaret E. L. Renwick, **Joseph A. Stanley**, Katie Kuiper, Lisa Lipani, Michael Olsen, & Rachel Olsen.
 "The View of Southern Vowels from Large-Scale Data."
 American Dialect Society Annual Meeting.
-New York City, NY.
+New Orleans, LA.
 January 2--5, 2020.

 **Joseph A. Stanley** & Margaret E. L. Renwick.
 "Social factors in Southern US speech: Acoustic analysis of a large-scale legacy corpus."
 The 93rd Annual Meeting of the Linguistic Society of America.
 New York City, NY.
 January 3–6, 2019.
 <a href="/downloads/190103-lsa2019.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>